 - In a bowl, beat egg yolks; add the sugar, flour and salt.
 Stir in rhubarb and cream; pour over crust.

-- Bake for 50-60 minutes or until a knife inserted near the center comes out clean.
+- Bake for 50-60 minutes or until a knife inserted in the center comes out clean.
 In a large bowl, beat egg whites and cream of tartar on medium speed until soft peaks form.
 Gradually beat in the sugar, 1 tablespoon at a time, until stiff peaks form.
 Immediately spread over hot filling, sealing edges.

 - Bake for 15 minutes or until lightly browned.
 Cool for at least 1 hour before serving.
 Refrigerate leftovers.
 Yield: 12-16 servings.